Anthony D. Sayre: Relationship with Zelda

+Family legacy

-In contrast to Zelda who venerated her father as a man of "great integrity", Anthony's granddaughter Frances "Scottie" Fitzgerald felt guilt and embarrassment over her grandfather and the Sayre family's political legacy.
-While living in Alabama during the 1970s, Scottie researched the family's history and discovered that Anthony Sayre had authored the 1893 election law that "deprived the black people of Alabama, and thousands of poor whites, of the right to vote."
-Upon learning these facts, Scottie devoted herself to voter outreach programs for black citizens in Alabama.
-According to Scottie, many black citizens living in Montgomery still viewed the Sayre family with askance as late as the 1970s, and they did not reciprocate her social overtures.
+In contrast to her mother Zelda, Frances "Scottie" Fitzgerald felt guilt and embarrassment over the Sayre family's legacy of white supremacy.
+While living in Alabama, Scottie discovered that her grandfather authored the 1893 election law depriving the black people of Alabama of their voting rights and devoted herself to voter outreach for black citizens in Alabama.
+As many black citizens living in Montgomery still viewed the Sayre family with askance as late as the 1970s, they did not reciprocate her social overtures.
+In 2016, at a conference, F. Scott Fitzgerald's grandson, Sam Lanahan, spoke candidly on Anthony D. Sayre's legacy and described him as a white supremacist who used his judicial influence to "erode the emerging Negro power."